Formula to Calculate Price Elasticity of Demand

 Where Q0 = Initial quantity, Q1 = Final quantity, P0 = Initial price and P1 = Final price

-Explanation of the Price Elasticity of Demand Formula
+Price Elasticity of Demand Calculation (Step by Step)

-Price Elasticity of Demand equation can be determined in the following four steps:
+Price Elasticity of Demand can be determined in the following four steps:

-- Step 4: Finally, the price elasticity of demand formula is computed by dividing the expression in Step 2 by expression in Step 3 as shown below.
+- Finally, the price elasticity of demand is calculated by dividing the expression in Step 2 by expression in Step 3 as shown below.

 Let us take the simple example of gasoline.
 Now let us assume that a surged of 60% in gasoline price resulted in a decline in the purchase of gasoline by 15%.
 Using the above-mentioned formula the calculation of price elasticity of demand can be done as:

-- Price Elasticity of Demand Formula= Percentage change in quantity / Percentage change in price
+- Price Elasticity of Demand = Percentage change in quantity / Percentage change in price

 Given, Q0 = 4,000 bottles, Q1 = 5,000 bottles, P0 = $3.50 and P1 = $2.50

 - Price Elasticity of Demand = (5,000 – 4,000) / (5,000 + 4,000) ÷ ($2.50 – $3.50) / ($2.50 + $3.50)